mapbox/vtcomposite/README.md

 });
 ```

-### `internationalize`
+### `localize`

-Modify a tile's features and properties to support internationalized languages and worldviews.
+Modify a tile's features and properties to support localized languages and worldviews.
 This function requires the input vector tiles to match a specific schema for language translation and worldviews.

 #### Parameters